cognesy/instructor-php/docs/hub/l_l_m_support_ollama.md

 # Support for local Ollama

 You can use Instructor with local Ollama instance.
-Please note that, at least currently, OS models do not perform on par with OpenAI (GPT-3.5 or GPT-4) model.
+Please note that, at least currently, OS models do not perform on par with OpenAI ones (GPT-3.5 or GPT-4).

 ```php
 <?php